 Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in brokerage, securities trading, investment banking, investment advisory, and related financial services throughout the United States.
-We have offices throughout the United States.
-We provide securities brokerage services, including the sale of equities, mutual funds, fixed income, insurance, and banking products to our clients.
+We provide securities brokerage services, including the sale of equities, mutual funds, fixed income products, insurance, and banking products to our clients.
 We are a wholly-owned subsidiary of Stifel Financial Corp. (the "Parent").
-We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA").
+We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA"), and National Futures Association ("NFA").
+Through our membership in the NFA, we are regulated by the Commodity Futures Trading Commission ("CFTC").